-Comm Port is used to set the control panel communications port, protocol, and baud rate for information that is transmitted and received when communicating with another device.
-There are four Comm Ports to pick from; DB9, DB9-Y, RJ11, and Spare.
+Comm Port is used to set the control panel communications port, protocol and baud rate for information that is transmitted and received when communicating with another computer.
+The baud rate must be set to match the other computer or communications equipment connected to the control module.
+There are four Comm Ports to pick from; DB9, DB9-Y, RJ11 and Spare.
 Options vary for each Comm Port.